Rolls-Royce Holdings Research and Development Expenses 2010-2024 | RYCEY

-• Rolls-Royce Holdings research and development expenses for the quarter ending December 31, 2023 were $M, a NAN% increase year-over-year.
+• Rolls-Royce Holdings research and development expenses for the quarter ending December 31, 2024 were $0M, a 0% increase year-over-year.

-• Rolls-Royce Holdings research and development expenses for the twelve months ending December 31, 2023 were $0M, a NAN% increase year-over-year.
+• Rolls-Royce Holdings research and development expenses for the twelve months ending December 31, 2024 were $0M, a 0% increase year-over-year.

 • Rolls-Royce Holdings annual research and development expenses for 2023 were $0.919B, a 16.59% decline from 2022.